|Short Biography Of Dr. APJ Abdul Kalam|

 Abdul Kalam was the third President of India who got the Bharat Ratna, India’s highest civilian honor before becoming President of India after Dr. Sarvepalli Radhakrishnan (1954) and Dr. Zakir Hussain (1963).
 He was also the first Indian scientist and first graduate who occupy the presidency.

-During the period as president, he was dearly called the People’s President, after signing the office of the foremost difficult decision he had taken during his time period.
+During his period as president, he was dearly called the People’s President.
+After signing the office of the foremost difficult decision he had taken during his time period.

 Article 72 of the Constitution of India gives the power to the President of India to grant pardon and suspend or appreciate the death sentence of the convicts on the execution.